-Algae lack stomata but achieve Floating leaves, such as the water lilies above, generally lack stomata on their lower surface.
+Floating leaves, such as the water on their lower surface.

-With the exception of liverworts, all terrestrial plants and most aquatic plants have stomata to provide for gas exchange.
-CO2 uptake is aided in submerged plants because they have little or no cuticle to form a barrier to diffusion of gases.
+With the exception of liverworts, all terrestrial plants and most aquatic plants have stomata to provide for gas exchange, CO2 uptake is aided in submerged plants because they have little or no cuticle to form a barrier to diffusion of gases.
 The few submerged aquatics that lack stomata altogether rely only on diffusion through the epidermis.
-Most aquatic plants also have air spaces in their spongy tissues (which also assist buoyancy).\
+Most aquatic plants also have air spaces in their spongy tissues (which also assist buoyancy).